Dinuka-Dilshan/Fetchify/README.md

 ## POST Request

-You can provide files and data values directly and `fetchify` will automatically convert then to FormData values if you provide files, otherwise it will convert to JSON.
+You can provide files and data values directly and `fetchify` will automatically convert them to FormData values if you provide files, otherwise it will convert to JSON.If you provide both files and data, `fetchify` will convert them all into  FormData values.